HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 # Day in the life

-When I was an engineer and interested in switching disciplines in 2015, I asked a friend who had 10 years of experience as a technical writer, "what do you do?"
+When I was an engineer and interested in switching disciplines, I asked a friend who had 10 years of experience as a technical writer, "what do you do?"
 Here's their answer: